AikePetunia/AAS-backend/README.md

 ## General Roadmap (2025)
 - [X] Very basic front-end to show products
 - [X] Get paths and classes from pages with playwright to get datasets to train AI
-- [ ] Train AI to predict valid paths, classes from pages to automate scrappig new pages.
-[50%]
+- [X] Train AI to predict valid paths, classes from pages to automate scrappig new pages.
+- [ ] Learn figma, do the UI/UX
 - [ ] Create a basic, styled and functional front-end, that only show products by category and Deploy a very first version.

 ## 💡 Future Features

 - [ ] Countdown for sales (hot sale, prime day, black friday)
-- [ ] Put services near you!
-(Pc builders, windows optimization, software recommendations)
+- [ ] Services near you (Pc builders, windows optimization, software recommendations)
 - [ ] A reputation system for companies, based on google reviews or a system like reddit (Basic, no account required).
-- [ ] 3D interactive object on playcanvas to see deeply.
+- [ ] 3D interactive object on playcanvas.
-- [ ] Account creation, to save products, build setups/pcs, etc. With pages recommendations to see the final build on your setup.
+- [ ] Account creation, save products, build setups/pcs, etc. With pages recommendations to see the final build on your setup.

 ## Things learnt so far in the project
+- Scikit-learn, LMM, and re-learned python
-- Scikit-learn
+-

 ## ✨ Creator
 Made by [Venuss](https://venuss.me) 🇦🇷